TurtleCrawler/Mercury-One.1---Full-Metal-Gantry/6mm/Metric STL Files/Front Idler Tower STLs/README.md

 ___

-Bearing flange stacka and Idler spacer image
+Bearing flange stacks and Idler spacer image

 - Flange stacks use 0.5mm on the outside, and a 1.0mm in the center.

 <img src="../../Images/6mm_Front_Tower_Flange_Stack.png" alt="Front Idler Bearing Stacks" height="400">

-Countesink the holes marked in red.
+Countersink the holes marked in red.
 Marking them in advanced with a sharpie can help prevent countersinking the wrong holes.
 You only need to countersink 4 of the 6 plates.

 <img src="../../Images/Front_Idlers_Countersink_Top.png" alt="Front Idler Countersink Top Holes" height="400">

 ___